andrii-kuznichenko/restaurant-app/README.md

 ## Join the Dining Revolution

 Ready to streamline your restaurant operations or elevate your dining experience?
 Download Scan & Serve today and be a part of the future of dining.
-Follow us on [insert social media links] for updates and news.